Top 11 Do's and Don'ts of Bitcoin

 Bitcoin is back!
 Year-to-date, the price of the digital currency is up by more than 200%, and people are taking notice.
 Bitcoin Google search volumes are up, brokers are advertising their crypto offerings again, scammers are coming back, and first-time buyers are knocking on the doors of exchanges.

-To help crypto newcomers avoid classic beginner’s mistakes, we have compiled a list of the top twelve do’s and don’ts of investing in bitcoin.
+To help crypto newcomers avoid classic beginner’s mistakes, we have compiled a list of the top eleven do’s and don’ts of investing in bitcoin.

 Educate yourself about crypto before you invest